Steve-Nashon/Restful_project/README.md

 # setting up Restful_project
-  ## first install all the project dependecies am assuming that python is installed and configured
+  ## install all the project dependecies am assuming that python is installed and configured
 **pip install -r requirements.txt**
  ## Configure your postgress database
 - from r'/Restful_project/backend/inventory/inventory' open setting.py and update your database connection credential respectively \